Debuggers-Team/Basket-Stores-MS/README.md

 We use a unit tasting in our project by test some functions such as the function that responsible to add product to cart.

 9- Send Bill details to the User Email.

+10- Dayile Excel report sheet to Administrator
+The administrator has the ability to create a daily excel report.